szu-security-group/two-stage-blockchain-based-data-trading/README.md

 4. Generate the code required to invoke the contract by executing `abigen --abi trading.abi --pkg mycontract --type trading --out ./mycontract/trading.go`.
 5. All tests can be executed by running `go test -v`.
 6. Alternatively, you can specify to run a specific function by running `go test -run TestMyFunction`.
+7. In addition, we provide a script`compute_challenge.py`for calculating the challenge length required to achieve 99% detecting rate with 5% tolerance rate given the data size and block size.
+One may make adjustments as needed.
 ## Directory Explanation
 The project files are composed of several directories that are accompanied by a brief explanation for each.
 - `utils`：Utility classes.